Green Terror Cichlid: Tank Size and Care Essentials

 Care and keeping in a tank

-3. Water Hardness: Soft to moderately hard water.
-The general range should be between 4 to 15 degrees of hardness (dGH).
+• Water Hardness: Soft to moderately hard water, with a general range of 4 to 15 degrees of hardness (dGH).

-5. Nitrate: Keep nitrate levels as low as possible, ideally below 20 ppm (parts per million).
-Regular water changes are essential to control nitrate buildup in the aquarium.
+• Nitrate: Keep nitrate levels below 20 ppm; regular water changes are essential to control buildup.

 Substrate